jeswin-unmaintained/doppd-web/README.md

 HTTP Services
 ---
-By default, Isotropy compiler for production converts all the methods imported from the services.js file into remote HTTP calls.
-You can change the default filename (services.js) in package.json (see configuration).
+By default, Isotropy compiler for production converts all the methods imported from the backend entry-point file (defaults to services.js) remote HTTP calls.
+You can change the entry-point filename in package.json (see configuration).

 ```javascript
 const sum = await services.addTwoNumbers(10, 20);